Victoria Cruz

-Victoria Cruz is an American LGBT rights activist and retired domestic violence counselor.
+Victoria Cruz is an American LGBT rights and Anti-Violence activist and retired domestic violence counselor.
 A contemporary of activists Marsha P. Johnson and Sylvia Rivera, she is featured in the 2017 documentary The Death and Life of Marsha P. Johnson.

 Early life and education

 Cruz was born in Guánica, Puerto Rico.
 At the age of four, she moved with her family, which grew to 11 children, to Red Hook, Brooklyn.
 Cruz came out as transgender at a young age, later stating "I was born different and I always acted as a female."
 Her family was supportive of her.

 Cruz graduated from high school with a cosmetology license, and later majored in theater at Brooklyn College.
 After finding a doctor to assist in her gender transition, Cruz performed as a stripper and dancer at clubs in the West Village.
 She spent time at the Stonewall Inn during the era of the Stonewall riots, as she was dating one of the club's doormen.
 In 1970, one year after the Stonewall uprising, Cruz took part in the first Gay Pride march, then called the Christopher Street Liberation Day.